economicalstories/april/README.md

 Even when a model like GPT-4o is trained on multilingual data, the representations of concepts in different languages don't map identically.
 This has profound implications for global AI governance and policy deployment.

+## Research Purpose

+APRIL allows researchers to:

+1. **Quantify linguistic variance** in LLM policy reasoning across different languages
+2. **Identify policies** with high vs. low cross-linguistic agreement
+3. **Measure the impact** of specific languages on policy support rates
+4. **Compare responses across models** to determine which exhibit more consistent cross-linguistic behavior
+5. **Document divergent reasoning patterns** by collecting explanations, pros, and cons in different languages

+These capabilities address critical questions for AI governance, including:
+- Which models are most linguistically consistent in their policy reasoning?
+- Do certain policy domains show more cross-linguistic variance than others?
+- Are specific language pairs more aligned in their concept representations?
+- How stable are cross-linguistic patterns across different LLM versions?

 <p align="center">
   <img src="https://github.com/economicalstories/april/blob/main/universal_basic_income_visualization_20250302_220913.png" alt="APRIL visualization example showing support/oppose rates across languages using Indigo/Amber color scheme" width="700"/>
 </p>